 Farmers rely heavily on the Mississippi River to connect them to the global market.
 The checkoff, in service of its goal to keep more dollars in your pocket, took a look into the feasibility of a cost-savings measure that has really panned out: increasing efficiency by making physical changes to the lower Mississippi River.
 A dredging effort there aims to increase the depth of the lower Mississippi from 45 to 50 feet, allowing larger ships to pass through areas like the Port of New Orleans.
 This increases opportunities for international export of U.S. soybeans.

 Five feet can really make a difference.
 Research commissioned by the STC shows that deepening the draft of the lower Mississippi River from 45 to 50 feet will provide over $461 million in increased revenue to soybean farmers.

 The project enables soybeans to hit the market in higher quantities in more cost-effective shipments that will accommodate larger global ports with shipment volumes of over 80,000 metric tons, compared with the initial depth, which could only accommodate 66,000 metric tons.

 Checkoff research uncovered the threat to the U.S. competitive advantage in this area, as nine other export countries were already equipped to harbor vessels carrying nearly 80,000 metric tons.
-Farmers like Myers know investments, such as research to show the impact of dredging the lower Mississippi, are crucial to meet international demand for soybeans.
+Farmers like Stoel know investments like this one are crucial to meet international demand for soybeans.